Maid or Matron of Honor? What’s the Difference?

 As we’ve already said, choosing your Maid or Matron(s) of honor is a tough task, so be sure to keep your cool.
 You don’t want this to be the thing that sends you soaring into Bridezilla mode.

 There aren’t any hard and fast rules about who should fill this critical position.
-Not only is bestowing this role on your best friend- a real honor, but it’s also a responsibility (more on the duties involved, later).
+Not only is bestowing this role on your best friend- a real honor, but it’s also a responsibility (more on the maid and/or matron of honor responsibilities and duties involved, later).

 It doesn’t matter how much you like someone; if they’re a flake, they’re not cut out for the role.